akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ## The projects console

 The **project console** is the place in your [Portal](connect-to-your-portal.html) where you can manage the access to your project like the Enterprise Repository and get the bootstrap archive.
-It can also be used to configure your cloud instances and access support.
+It can also be used to configure your cloud instances and helpdesk access.

 ## Add developers to the projects console